Living God’s Word, Sharing God’s Love. Open Hearts, Open Mind, Open Doors

 Our Wesleyan Heritage

 The distinctive shape of our theological heritage can be seen not only in this emphasis on Christian living, but also in Wesley’s distinctive understanding of God’s saving grace.
-Although Wesley shared with many other Christians a belief in salvation by grace, he combined them in a powerful way to create distinctive emphases for living the full Christian life.
+Although Wesley shared with many other Christians a belief in salvation by grace, he combined them in a powerful way to create distinctive emphasis for living the full Christian life.

 Faith and Good Works